 It wasn’t really until I began my teaching degree that I really began to explore this in depth.
 My problem with this is that I don’t think that this knowledge should be reserved for teachers.
 Everyone should analyse and test how they learn best, and know what strategies to put in place for learning a subject from scratch.

-The learning process I’ve outlined above is a fantastic approach for anyone who wants to learn music production, and it can be applied in any field.
+This learning process is a fantastic approach for anyone who wants to learn music production, and it can be applied in any field.
 The process is experiential, meaning that everything you learn is contextualised and relevant to the task at hand.

 In short, this means that everything you study is way more likely to stick!